OpenEnergyPlatform/academy/docs/courses/02_start.md

 :oep-icon-info: **Why register with github?**

 When you interact with the OEP you also interact with the Open Energy Family (OEF).
 The development of the OEF and OEP is a community effort that takes place openly at github in the github group [Open Energy Platform](https://github.com/OpenEnergyPlatform).
 There, the various family members of the OEF are developed in different [repositories](https://github.com/orgs/OpenEnergyPlatform/repositories).
-We welcome you to also participate in their development.
+We welcome you to participate in their development.
 To be able to do so, you will thus need to register with github.
 You can do so at no cost.

 :oep-icon-info: **How to register with github and become part of the Open Energy Family team?**